Raby

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Raby has 38 active public transport stops offering a mix of train and bus services.
+Raby has 38 operational public transport stops, offering a mix of train and bus services.
 These stops are served by 35 unique routes, facilitating 932 weekly passenger trips in total.
-The accessibility of these services is rated excellent, with residents on average being located just 134 meters from the nearest stop.
+Residents enjoy excellent transport accessibility, with an average distance of 134 meters to the nearest stop.
+Predominantly residential, Raby sees most residents commuting outward.
+Car remains the primary mode of transport at 92%, while train usage stands at 5%.
+The area has an average vehicle ownership of 1.7 per dwelling, surpassing the regional norm.

 Frequently Asked Questions - Transport